 There are various safe techniques that you may apply while cleaning your ear at home; these are described below:

-1. Prepare an applicator—If you don’t have an applicator, you can simply pour the solution into your ear.
+- Prepare an applicator—If you don’t have one, you can pour the solution into your ear.
 If you have one, you can fill a plastic syringe with a plastic tip or an eyedropper with the solution.

-1. Drain the fluid – Hold an empty bowl under your ear, or put cotton up to the outside of your ear.
-Don’t try to push the cotton into your ear; simply hold the cotton lightly against the outside of the ear to catch the fluid.
+- Drain the fluid – Hold an empty bowl under your ear, or put cotton up to the outside of your ear.
+Don’t try to push the cotton into your ear; hold the cotton lightly against the outside of the ear to catch the fluid.

-1. Flush your ears – If the earwax is softened, a rubber bulb syringe can flush out loose earwax.
+- Flush your ears – If the earwax is softened, a rubber bulb syringe can flush loose earwax.
 You should gently squirt lukewarm water into your ear canal.

 Medicinal remedies: